plengauer/opentelemetry-bash/README.md

 The API described below is for manually creating and customizing spans.
 We recommend to do this only if the automatic instrumentation is not sufficient.

 ### Spans
-Create spans with a span kind (SERVER, CONSUMER, CLIENT, PRODUCER, INTERNAL) and an arbitrary name.
+Create spans with a span kind (`SERVER`, `CONSUMER`, `CLIENT`, `PRODUCER`, `INTERNAL`) and an arbitrary name.
 The returned span handle is used to end the span and to customize it (see below).
 The span handle is not a span ID, it is more similar to a file descriptor.
-It is only valid within this process and used for subsequent calls to customize the spans.
-Creating a span alone will not make new spans its children (see span activation below).
-Start and end time of the span as well as its parent (if another span is currently active) is automatically recorded.
+It is only valid within this process and used for subsequent calls for customization.
 ```bash
 span_handle="$(otel_span_start INTERNAL my span)"
 # ...
 otel_span_end "$span_handle"
 ```

+Creating a span alone will not make new spans its children (see span activation below).
+Start and end time of the span as well as its parent (if another span is currently active) is automatically recorded.

 ### Span Attributes
 Customize your spans by manually setting span attributes with the span handle.
 This is only possible between the `otel_span_start` and `otel_span_end` for the respective handle.